 - (a) Create or retain 1 Job Opportunity per \$100,000 in 2 years; or - (b) Meet one of the community development or public policy goals. - iv.
 Additional guidance for the public policy goal to assist small businesses adversely affected by base closings.
 13 CFR §120.862(b)(9) - (a) This only applies when: - i.
 A community has been adversely affected by a base closing; and - ii.
-The community continues to be adversely affected. - (b) Continuing adverse effect is presumed if the base closing was within 10 years of the date the application was submitted. - (c) For applications submitted more than 10 years after a base closing, the CDC must provide supporting documentation with the application and retain a copy of its finding of adverse effect in the loan file. - v.
-The CDC must have a job opportunity average of 1 Job Opportunity created or retained for every: - (a) \$65,000; or - (b) \$75,000 for Projects located in Special Geographic Areas (Alaska, Hawaii, State-designated enterprise zones, empowerment zones, enterprise communities, and labor surplus areas) A CDC may choose to separate these loans from the remainder of its portfolio for the purpose of calculating the averages. - (c) Loans to Small Manufacturers (See Chapter 7 Debenture Pricing & Funding for definition) are excluded from this average. - vi.
+The community continues to be adversely affected.

+(b) Continuing adverse effect is presumed if the base closing was within 10 years of the date the application was submitted.

+(c) For applications submitted more than 10 years after a base closing, the CDC must provide supporting documentation with the application and retain a copy of its finding of adverse effect in the loan file.

+- v.
+The CDC must have a job opportunity average of 1 Job Opportunity created or retained for every: - (a) \$65,000; or

+(b) \$75,000 for Projects located in Special Geographic Areas (Alaska, Hawaii, State-designated enterprise zones, empowerment zones, enterprise communities, and labor surplus areas) A CDC may choose to separate these loans from the remainder of its portfolio for the purpose of calculating the averages.

+(c) Loans to Small Manufacturers (See Chapter 7 - Debenture Pricing & Funding for definition) are excluded from this average.

+- vi.
 If the project cannot meet any of these guidelines then the amount of the debenture must be reduced to meet the job creation or retention requirement.
 (See Chapter 7 of this Subpart Debenture Pricing & Funding.) - 2.
-Basic Eligibility Requirements for 504
+Basic Eligibility Requirements for 504 a) The Small Business Applicant must use the Project Property (except that an EPC may lease to an OC); and b) Meet the size requirements set out in paragraph III.B. of this Chapter.

-To be an eligible Borrower for a 504 loan 13 CFR \$120.880:
+To be an eligible Borrower for a 504 loan 13 CFR §120.880: